Hardware vs. Software Encoders for Live Streaming: Your Options Explained [2025 Update]

 Vmix is a Live Video Streaming Software that allows you to broadcast live productions online.

-The latest version of the Windows-specific software is 24.0.0.71 and includes an upgrade to a free 60 day trial of vMix PRO for download.
-While vMix 24 is for Windows only, the software can be installed on a Mac via Boot Camp if the machine has a Windows partition.
+The latest version of the Windows-specific software is 27.0.0.89 and includes a free 60-day trial of vMix for new users. vMix 27 is designed for Windows, the software can be installed on a Mac via Boot Camp if the machine has a Windows partition.
+Or you can also use the NDI Screen Capture program for Apple’s OSX.

 Basic Functionality